grafana/loki/README.md

 Currently there are three ways to try out Loki: using our free hosted demo, running it locally with Docker or building from source.

-### Free Hosted Demo
+### Get a Free Hosted Demo of Grafana Cloud: Logs

-Grafana is running a free, hosted demo cluster of Loki; instructions for getting access can be found at [grafana.com](https://grafana.com/loki).
+Grafana is running a free, hosted demo cluster of Loki; instructions for getting access can be found at [grafana.com/loki](https://grafana.com/loki).

+In addition, the demo also includes an allotment of complimentary metrics (Prometheus or Graphite) to help illustrate the experience of easily switching between logs and metrics.

 ### Run Locally Using Docker